Lifailon/TorAPI/README.md

     <a href="https://app.swaggerhub.com/apis-docs/Lifailon/TorAPI"><img title="Swagger"src="https://img.shields.io/swagger/valid/3.0?specUrl=https%3A%2F%2Fraw.githubusercontent.com%2FLifailon%2FTorAPI%2Fmain%2Fswagger%2Fswagger.yaml&logo=Swagger&label=Swagger"></a>
 </p>

-Unofficial API (**backend**) for RuTracker, Kinozal, RuTor and NoNameClub for receiving torrent files and detailed information about distribution by movie title, TV series or id, and also provides RSS news feed for all providers.
+Unofficial API (backend) for RuTracker, Kinozal, RuTor and NoNameClub for receiving torrent files and detailed information about distribution by movie title, TV series or id, and also provides RSS news feed for all providers.

 This project is inspired by ✨ [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) for Russian-speaking torrent providers.

-👉 You can try the **open and free version**, which is published on 🔼 [Vercel](https://toruapi.vercel.app/api/provider/list).
+You can try the **open and free version**, which is published on 🔼 [Vercel](https://torapi.vercel.app/api/provider/list).
 OpenAPI specification is available on the official [Swagger Hub](https://app.swaggerhub.com/apis-docs/Lifailon/TorAPI) website.

-A simple implementation of the interface (frontend) is implemented in the [OpenKinoposik extension](https://github.com/Lifailon/OpenKinopoisk) for Google Chrome.
+A simple interface (frontend) is implemented in the [Libre Kinopoisk](https://github.com/Lifailon/LibreKinopoisk) extension for Google Chrome for simultaneous and fast search of distributions in torrent trackers.

 Implemented: